 “They take the crude ore from a vein that is known to yield such as is fit for the purpose, and put it into a heated furnace.
 Over the furnace, they place an iron grating formed of small bars set close together.
 The smoke or vapour ascending from the ore in burning attaches itself to the bars, and as it cools becomes hard.
 This is the tutty; whilst the gross and heavy part, which does not ascend, but remains as a cinder in the furnace, becomes the spodium.”35

-In Afghanistan, he is interested in the mining of rock salt with iron tools.36 His observations about the salt mining in particular, must have been very useful for his later career as an official.
+In Afghanistan, he was interested in the mining of rock salt with iron tools.36 His observations about the salt mining in particular, must have been very useful for his later career as an official.

 “The fossil substance procured from the mountain consists of fibres not unlike those of wool.
 This, after being exposed to the sun to dry, is pounded in a brass mortar, and is then washed until all the earthy particles are separated.
 The fibres thus cleansed and detached from each other, they then spin into thread and weave into cloth.
 In order to render the texture white, they put it into the fire, and suffer it to remain there about an hour, when they draw it out uninjured by the flame, and become white as snow.”41